tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 The quality.yaml file contains a number of built-in tsdat quality control functions, which we will use as is for this ingest.

 Quality control in tsdat is broken up into two types of functions: 'checkers' and 'handlers'.
 Checkers are functions that perform a quality control test (e.g. check missing, check range (max/min), etc).
 Handlers are functions that do something with this data.

-See the API documentation for more built-in QC tests, and the :ref:`customization tutorial <pipeline_customization>` to create your own.
+See the API documentation for more built-in QC tests, and the :ref:`customization tutorial <pipeline_customization>` for more details on how QC works in tsdat and how to create your own.

 .. figure:: global_marine_data/intro18.png
     :alt: